 - They were awarded either the Distinguished Service Cross and/or the French Croix de Guerre with Palms, OR were recommended for the Medal of Honor but did not receive it;

-Finally, the Task Force hosts monthly virtual convenings of its members to discuss program updates and hear from outside groups.
+Finally, the Task Force hosts regular virtual convenings of its members to discuss program updates and hear from outside groups.
 If you would like to present your research to members of the Task Force at one of these meetings, Zack is the correct point of contact.

 Support the Task Force

 The Task Force is always looking for ways to expand its community of friends, supporters, and volunteers.
 Research work occurs daily thanks to the efforts of our network of scholars and student researchers around the country, from New York City to Washington state.
-Outside of these efforts, we are always looking for institutions willing to endorse this project or volunteers to further our outreach efforts to stakeholders, decisionmakers, and the general public.
+Outside of these efforts, we are always looking for institutions willing to endorse this project or volunteers to further our outreach efforts to the general public.